jmadinlab/jmadinlab.github.io/data_code_tutorial.md

 - Open `RStudio`
 - Select `File` -> `New Project...`
 - Select `New Directory`, then `New Project`
 - Choose a sensible project name.
 Think of this as a forever choice (it can be changed, but it's a hassle).
 Use underscores or CamelCase instead of spaces (e.g., `surface_geometry` or `SurfaceGeometry`).
-Don't use generic names like `Chapter1`; remember that the whole lab is using this GitHub organization.
+Don't use generic names like `Chapter1`; remember that the whole lab is using the same GitHub organization.
 If in doubt, consult with another lab member who has experience creating projects.
 - Click `Browse...` to choose a place for the project on your computer
 - Make sure the `Create a git repository` is selected; it should be by default
 - Click `Create Project`

 #### Starting a RStudio project from an existing project

 - Make sure the folder your project is in has a sensible name; this will become your project name.
 Think of this as a forever choice (it can be changed, but it's a hassle).
 Use underscores or CamelCase instead of spaces (e.g., `surface_geometry` or `SurfaceGeometry`).
-Don't use generic names like `Chapter1`; remember that the whole lab is using this GitHub organization.
+Don't use generic names like `Chapter1`; remember that the whole lab is using the same GitHub organization.
 If in doubt, consult with another lab member who has experience creating projects.
 - Open `RStudio`
 - Select `File` -> `New Project...`
 - Select `Existing Directory`, then `Browse...` to find your existing project folder.